Timinator2000/Algorithm_X/03 - AlgorithmXSolver/04 - troubleshooting.md

 1) Print out all the requirements, actions and the requirements satisfied by each action.

-2) Make very minor changes in the requirements to create `KeyError`s.
+2) Make very minor changes in the requirements to create a `KeyError`.

 3) Find a way to make a very minor change that doesn't result in any runtime issues, but Algorithm X fails to find a solution.